MrOlivo/MrOlivo/README.md

 - 🔭 I’m currently working on **nothing**
 - 🌱 I’m currently learning [Python](https://www.python.org) 🐍.
-- 🤔 I’m looking for help with everything :p
+- 🤔 I’m looking for help with everything :p (specifically, learn English 🇺🇸)
 - 💬 Ask me about my *Unicorn* and my *girlfriend*.
 A clue, **none** of them really exist.
 - 📫 How to reach me: *following the yellow brick road...*